About 3 months ago, I attended my first hackathon ever. I dusted off my 4 year -dated windows laptop.

 This is my thoughts on macbooks VS windows laptops / desktops.
 For about 3-4 months.
 I have thoroughly tested as many popular productivity mac app.
 And watched way too many videos to count on macOS.
 I come from a long windows background.
 My first PC I owned was built by components I got from the hardware store, 15 years ago.
 But I make a disclaimer here – I am by no means an expert at using MacOS though.
 These are just my opinions.

 My overall experience with MacOS and Macbooks is mixed.
 Hardware is far superior to anything else I’ve found in windows laptops.
 But software is a mixed bag for me.
-It has inferior software offerings for quick screen/gif annotations, which I rely on daily.
+I wish there was something like sharex for quick screen/gif annotations, which I rely on daily.
 Developing in a unix-based environment is wonderful though.
 Keyboard bindings are not good, but I may be biased.

 This article was written October 2018, topics discussed here may be irrelevant in the future.